tusharatkare06/Mask-Detection/README.md

 ## Aim

-#### To create a Helmet detection system which will detect Human face and then check if Mask is worn or not.
+#### To create a Mask detection system which will detect Human face and then check if Mask is worn or not.

 ## Objectives